tehdragonfly/gopher_server/docs/index.rst

    api

 `gopher_server` is a library for building `Gopher protocol <https://en.wikipedia.org/wiki/Gopher_(protocol)>`_ servers.

-For maximum flexibility it takes a layered approach, separating the code for I/O, Gopher protocol semantics and generating responses.
+For maximum flexibility it takes a layered approach, separating the code for I/O, Gopher protocol semantics and generating a response.

-To get started take a look at the examples below, or dive right into the :doc:`API documentation <api>`.
+To get started, take a look at the examples below, or dive right into the :doc:`API documentation <api>`.

 A simple Gopher server
 ----------------------

-This is an example of a server which serves static files from a given
+Here's an example of a server which serves static files:
-directory:

 .. code-block::
    :linenos: